Zion Area Road Restrictions

 - Distance: 80 miles

-- Drive Time: ~ 1.5 - 2 hours between the two entrances
+- Drive Time: ~ 1.5 to 2 hours from Zion’s south entrance to the east entrance

 - Road Condition: Paved highway